 Corporate Responsibility Magazine‘s survey shows just how important reputation is to job seekers, even those who are unemployed.
 Some of the findings from this survey include:

-- 76% of people are unlikely to accept a job offer from a company with a bad reputation — even if they were unemployed.
+- 76% of people are unlikely to accept a job offer from a company with a bad reputation — even if they are unemployed.

-- If they would accept the job offer from a company with a bad reputation, almost half would require a significant increase in pay (at least 50%).
+- Half (50%) of applicants said they would accept a job offer from a company with a bad reputation if they received a significant pay increase.

 - 93% of those currently employed would leave their current job to start working for a company with a good reputation

 This struggle to attract and retain job candidates can make an already expensive process more costly.
-Investopidia found that it costs about $3,500 to hire an $8/hour employee.
+Investopedia found that it costs about $3,500 to hire an $8/hour employee.
 Add in annual training, and that figure jumps to $4,700.
-And remember: we’re talking average costs here.
-When a company struggles with a bad reputation, you can expect to spend even more as more recruiting advertising, time, and turnover will be experienced.
+However, we’re talking average costs here.
+When a company struggles with a bad reputation, these costs can rise due to additional time and money spent recruiting, advertising and interviewing.

 Ultimately, LinkedIn has found that the cost per hire is more than two times lower for companies with strong employer brands.
-And on top of that, companies with stronger employer brands will have 28% lower turnover rates.
-A strong employer brand is also key to attracting highly valuable passive candidates, convincing them to switch jobs even when they’re not actively looking for one.
+Further, companies with excellent reputations will have 28% lower turnover rates.
+A strong employer brand is also key to attracting highly valuable passive candidates.
+You’ll be the one stealing talent from the competitors!

-Even more difficult to quantify are the losses to major corporations who have had more than just bad reviews and unhappy employees, but serious crisis management situations.
+Even more difficult to quantify are the losses to major corporations who have experienced serious crisis management situations.
 British Petroleum (BP), for example, made a multi billion dollar settlement for the 2010 Deepwater Horizon oil spill.
 However, that figure is just the tip of the iceberg.

-In addition to the settlement for the spill, BP had costs including reputational advertising, lost sales, and ultimately, a hit against its core competency: safe and containable offshore drilling.
+In addition to the settlement for the spill, BP incurred costs for reputational advertising and lost sales.The corporation even lost credibility as a safe and containable offshore drilling company.
 Experts say this reputational debt will last for decades.

 BP has faced a maximum fine of $13.7 billion for violating the Clean Water Act.
 The company has also already paid $42 billion in claims, cleanup efforts, fines, and victim compensation.

 Following the incident, BP lost 55% of its shareholder value.
 Ultimately, by 2013, BP dropped from the second largest oil company to the fourth.
 But the brand’s soured reputation extended far beyond its stock price.
-BP gas stations in the U.S., many of which are not actually owned by BP, reported sales lowered between 10% and 40% due to company backlash — even though many aren’t even owned by BP.
+BP gas stations also reported lower sales due to company backlash — even though many aren’t even owned by BP.

-While BP’s example is an extreme one, it is a clear warning for businesses of any size, as a serious violation can have a ripple effect that can cripple a business for decades.
-According to the Corporate Responsibility Magazine study, the most damaging sources of a bad corporate reputation include public exposure of criminal acts, failure to recall defective products, public disclosure of workplace discrimination, and public disclosure of environmental scandals.
+While BP’s example is extreme, it’s clear that a tarnished brand image can ripple through a business for decades.
+According to the Corporate Responsibility Magazine study, the most damaging sources of a bad corporate reputation include criminal acts, failure to recall defective products, workplace discrimination, and environmental scandals.

 For many companies, the answer may be in corporate responsibility.
-While it won’t wash away major wrongdoings, these powerful corporate social responsibility examples can send a message that the company cares about making a positive difference in the world.
+These powerful corporate social responsibility examples can send a message that your company cares about making a positive difference in the world.
 This can help to support recruiting efforts and can influence customers, investors, and other stakeholders as well.

-In one survey, researchers found that 72% of people feel that it’s important to work for a company that’s led by a CEO who places a priority on corporate responsibility or environmental issues.
-Another study found that 68% of employers report that their employees expect them to support volunteerism.
+In one survey, researchers found that 72% of people want to work for a company that places a priority on corporate responsibility or environmental issues.
+Another study found that 68% of workers expect their employers to support volunteerism.

 Specifically, employees are looking for companies that offer workplace giving programs, matching gifts, volunteer activities, and the ability to use work time to volunteer.
 Offering these opportunities to your employees can help improve recruiting efforts and costs while you’re working to improve your corporate reputation.

-While investment in corporate responsibility can help with perception, ultimately, you’ll need to get to the root of the problem: turning around a negative corporate reputation.
-In fact, a company that engages in corporate social responsibility, but does not take responsibility for solving serious problems within the company may be seen as disingenuous — and employees, customers, and other interested parties may simply see CSR as a patch that does little to actually improve the company.
+While investment in corporate responsibility can help with perception, ultimately, you’ll need to get to the root of the problem.
+In fact, a company that engages in CSR, but does not fix serious problems within the company appear disingenuous.

-To fix a negative corporate reputation, you’ll need to take on the critics.
-What are they saying?
-Is there truth to what they’ve pointed out?
-Directly address negative comments on employer reputation and rating websites and consider how you can solve their root problems.
-Of course, you should look internally as well, asking internal stakeholders to address room for improvement.
+To fix a negative online reputation, you’ll need to take on the critics.
+Directly address negative comments on employer reputation and rating websites.
+Consider how you can solve the root problems.
+But don’t overlook internal solutions as well.

 In addition to fixing what’s wrong, take time to highlight what’s going right.
-Use your public relations department to point out what the company has been doing well, sharing corporate wins and positive employment stories from employees who are happy working with the company.
+Use your public relations department to point out what the company has been doing well.
+Share corporate wins and positive employment stories from employees who are happy working with the company.

 Making Customers Happy